BIT-MJY/deep_learning_konstanz/README.md

 ---

-This is the code for CIFAR10 :\
+This is the code for CIFAR10 :
+  * v2_EP_CNN_CIFAR10.ipynb\
-  EP outperforms MC-dropout.
+  EP outperforms MC-dropout by comparing ROC curve and AUC-CI.

 This is the code for GTSRB :